swei5/michigan_notes/EECS-484/5 Relational Algebra.md

 - `<attr1> <op> <attr2>`, or
 - `<attr> <op> <value>`

+In the background, the program iterates through all the rows to locate all that have a matching condition.

 ```ad-example
 The expression below is equivalent to `SELECT * FROM Athlete A WHERE A.sport = 'gymnastics' AND A.country = 'USA';`